Discovering the Endangered Philippine Eagle-Owl

 Parental Duties: The female handles incubation while the male provides food.
 After hatching, the chick remains in the nest for several weeks, gradually learning to hunt before gaining independence.

 Slow Reproduction Rate: This species reproduces slowly, which makes population recovery even more difficult in the face of habitat loss and other threats.
+Each breeding pair is critical for the species' survival, and some facilities have only breeding pair(s) in captivity.

 Conservation Status: A Species in Decline